Skip to main content

 Data can move without being understood.
 Data mapping makes sure it arrives with the right meaning, structure, and context.

 Without clear data mapping, integrations may still run and dashboards may still populate, but the underlying data can become unreliable.
-A field may be synced to the wrong place, a conversion may be counted incorrectly, a customer record may be duplicated, or a report may show numbers that look complete but do not reflect reality.
+A field may sync to the wrong place, a conversion may be counted incorrectly, a customer record may be duplicated, or a report may show numbers that look complete but do not reflect reality.

 What Data Mapping Means